MarkNaeem/FieldSAFE/README.md

 The data provided is taken from the [FieldSafe](https://vision.eng.au.dk/fieldsafe/).
 Sensor specifications, ground truth information and ROS environment details are all provided on the page.

-We have trimmed down the first 147 sec of "Static obstacle session #1" for you and made it available [here](GOOGLEDRIVE).
+We have trimmed down the first 147 sec of "Static obstacle session #1" for you and made it available [here](GOOGLEDRIVE) (14.9 GB).

 ![RViz_screen_cap1](cap1.png)